kachick/wait-other-jobs/README.md

 - wait-list:
   - If the checkRun for the specified name is not found, this action raise errors by default.\
     You can disable this validation with `"optional": true` or use the `startupGracePeriod` that described in following section
-  - Wait for all event types by default, you can change with `"eventName": "EVENT_NAME_AS_push"`.
+  - Wait only for started event type by default, you can change it with `"eventNames": [ "push", "pull_request" ]`.

 ## Required GITHUB_TOKEN permissions